 Oliver Bigelow (1759-1817)

 Oliver was born December 23, 1759 in Colchester, New London County, Connecticut.
 He was the son of John and Hannah (Douglass) Bigelow.
 He became a physician by the ancient method of apprenticing to an older physician.
-During the Revolution, he goes aboard the British prison ship Jersey as a volunteer prisoner in order to attend the captured American prisoners.
+During the Revolutionary War, he went aboard the British prison ship Jersey as a volunteer prisoner in order to attend the captured American prisoners.
 Washington Irving in his multi-volume biography of George Washington does mention the presence of a surgeon on a prison-ship.
 Bigelow’s name does appear among Vermont military records from which he served.
-Today his name appears on his grave marker, on the stone noting “Bigelow Park”, and on the street marked “Bigelow Drive” at MacDonald’s.
-Once, Main Street was named Bigelow Street.
-After the War, Oliver Bigelow graduates from a medical course and for a short time he practices medicine in Goshen, New York.
+Today his name appears on his grave marker, on the stone noting “Bigelow Park”, and on the street marked “Bigelow Drive” at the MacDonalds' restaurant.
+At one time, Main Street was named Bigelow Street.
+After the Revolutionary War, Oliver Bigelow graduated from a medical course and for a short time he practiced medicine in Goshen, New York.
 The Bigelows, Gardners and other families had traveled there after the desolation of the Wyoming Massacre that took place in Luzerne County, Pennsylvania on July 3, 1778.
-After the War, Oliver Bigelow is one of a number of Connecticut residents who settle in Luzerne County, Pennsylvania, where he is found on the 1790 and 1800 censuses.
-While in Pennsylvania, he at age twenty-six marries on January 25, 1786 Esther Harding, daughter of Stephen and Amy (Gardner) Harding, also Connecticut natives.
+After the Revolutionary War, Oliver Bigelow was one of a number of Connecticut residents who settled in Luzerne County, Pennsylvania, where he is listed on the 1790 and 1800 censuses.
+While in Pennsylvania, he at age twenty-six married on January 25, 1786 Esther Harding, daughter of Stephen and Amy (Gardner) Harding, also Connecticut natives.
 Esther was born in Colchester, New London, Connecticut on April 13, 1759.
-Shortly after 1800 the Oliver Bigelow family settle in Tompkins County, New York, at Lansing which is part of Cayuga County.
-Here their seventh child Harriet is born July 2, 1809, ending Esther’s twenty years of childbearing at age fifty.
+Shortly after 1800 the Oliver Bigelow family settled in Tompkins County, New York, at Lansing which is now part of Cayuga County.
+Here their seventh child Harriet was born July 2, 1809, ending Esther’s twenty years of childbearing at age fifty.
 President John Adams had deeded land to John Alston Brown in payment for military service during the American Revolution.
 On December 7, 1810, John Alston Brown of Boone County, Kentucky, deeded a four thousand acre tract of land to Oliver Bigelow for $10,000 or $2.50 per acre. |

 Children of Oliver and Esther Harding Bigelow: